RehanAli21/Conference_App/README.md

 2. Enter Name.
 3. Enter Room Name for joining.

-Microphone can be muted and unmuted
+- Microphone can be muted and unmuted.
-VIdeo can be activated and deactivated
+- VIdeo can be activated and deactivated.
-Screen can be shared
+- Screen can be shared.

-Clicking on the arrow in the top right right will show all members name in the room
+- Clicking on the arrow in the top right right will show all members name in the room

 ## Built With
 ### Frontend